 An interesting chat about temperament from my Facebook Group:

-Download the e-book, Understanding Your Child’s Temperament, and gain useful insight into how to parent to meet your child’s unique temperamental needs.
+Download this new toolkit (including temperament quiz, book and more), Tuning into Temperament, and gain useful insight into how to parent to meet your child’s unique temperamental needs.

 The Role of Expectations and Temperament

 Parents’ personal values and expectations for their child may also influence how they react to a child’s temperament.
 Researchers Thomas and Chess also examined this extensively in several long-term studies of child development.
 They found that how parents reacted to their child’s temperament had a great deal to do with how the child’s behavior matched up with their own values and standards.

 For instance, they give the example of a “slow to warm up” child who is hesitant about making new friends.
 If parents view this behavior in a negative light as being overly timid or unfriendly, they may force the child to make new friends very quickly, to which the child may respond by being even more anxious.
 This has the possibility of establishing a difficult pattern of parent-child interaction.